tags-widget Class

 For example, if you set an input's

-to the same value as before,
+value to the same value as before,

 it will clobber selection state and cursor position.
 In other words,